 First, input keywords and the URL to find the best keywords to use our keyword finder, planner and suggestion tool.
 Then, click the search button to start our keyword tool which is a free alternative to Google Keyword Planner.
+If our keyword tool is not working, please click the Google Keyword Planner picture.

 As you know, there's a lot that goes into the process.
 From the design to the development, from content creation to your marketing strategy, there's not enough time in the day to tackle every task.